maarten-pennings/Lego-Mindstorms/ms4/faq.md

 We found one surprise: when we select an on-hub sound via a variable (see _Soundname_ set to _Bing_) it plays form the laptop and not from the hub.
-The generated code is really different; the below fragment is from the debug console (see other question for how-to).
+The generated code is really different; the below fragment is from the debug console (see question "Is Word Block compiled to Python?").
 We see that the variable uses `extensions["sound"].play()` instead of `sound.play_async()`.

 ```python